Flesh and Blood (1985 film): Plot

 Steven's party locates Martin and the mercenaries.
 They do not have sufficient force to take the castle and lay siege to it.
 In the castle, Martin asks Agnes where her true loyalty lies; she is noncommittal, hinting that the winner takes all.
 Outside, the plague spreads among Steven's forces and infects Hawkwood.
 Steven builds a siege tower to storm the castle, and Martin destroys it with something Steven had tried earlier: gunpowder.
-Steven's soldiers are killed as Steven scales the tower's ladders, and he falls into the castle grounds.
+Steven's soldiers are killed as Steven scales the tower's ladders, and falls into the castle grounds.

-The mercenaries capture Steven and shackle him in the courtyard; Agnes joins in the abuse of the captive Steven.
-Using a new medical technique Steven had learned (cutting the buboes on the infected body), Hawkwood cures his plague.
-He cannot continue the siege alone but, before leaving for additional troops, he catapults pieces of an infected dog into the castle.
+The mercenaries capture Steven and shackle him in the courtyard; Agnes joins in his abuse.
+Using a new medical technique Steven learned (cutting the buboes on the infected body), Hawkwood cures his plague.
+He cannot continue the siege alone but, before leaving for additional troops, he and the physician, Father George, catapult pieces of an infected dog into the castle.
 One chunk lands near the chained Steven; he initially warns Martin of the danger of the dog, but flings it into the castle's water well after seeing Agnes acquiesce to Martin's sexual demands.
-Steven tells her that she can decide whether to tell the mercenaries.
+Steven says that she can decide whether to tell the mercenaries.

 The mercenaries wish to leave the castle, fearing the plague, but Martin persuades them to stay.
 At the next meal, Agnes watches as they drink infected water.
 As Martin begins to drink, she slaps the cup from his hand, just as the mercenaries begin to show signs of the plague.
 The party blame Martin, and hurl him into the well.
-As she did after Steven's capture, Agnes joins in the abuse of Martin.
+Agnes then joins in the abuse of Martin.

 After the throng departs, Steven needs Martin's key to escape from the shackles, and Martin needs Steven to get out of the well.
-The two cooperate, but upon seeing that Hawkwood and Arnolfini have recovered from their wounds and have returned with an army, Martin flees to the belfry.
-Steven frees himself and, as the battle rages, races to find Agnes.
+The two cooperate, but upon seeing that Hawkwood and Arnolfini recovered from their wounds and returned with an army, Martin flees to the belfry.
+Using a lightning storm to strike the chain, Steven frees himself and, as the battle rages, races to find Agnes.
 During the fighting, the belfry catches fire.
-Before long, all the mercenaries but Martin, Polly, Anna, and Little John are dead.
+All the mercenaries, save Martin, Polly, Anna, and Little John, end up dead.

-Martin confronts Agnes.
-She claims that she loves him, but he prepares to murder her rather than allow her to return to Steven.
+Martin confronts Agnes, who claims that she loves him.
+He prepares to murder her rather than allow her to return to Steven.
 As Martin is strangling Agnes, Steven attacks.
 Martin overpowers Steven and almost drowns him, but Agnes strikes Martin on the head, and she and Steven flee the blazing castle and reunite with Hawkwood.
 As Agnes and Steven embrace, Agnes sees Martin over Steven's shoulder, escaping from the castle, a sack of loot on his shoulder.
 She says nothing.